soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 It's also important to note the amount of dependencies a package has.
 Adding many dependencies will affect compilation time and code size.
-And it can sometimes be a good thing to consider when comparing packages, or considering whether a package is needed at all.
+And it can sometimes be a good thing to consider when comparing packages or considering whether a package is needed at all.

 ## Summary

 We've created a package description for our library and used `stack` and/or `cabal` to build our program.
-In future chapters we'll start adding external packages, we'll only have to add them to the `build-depends` section in the cabal file and our package manager will download and install the required package for us!
+In future chapters, we'll start adding external packages, we'll only have to add them to the `build-depends` section in the cabal file, and our package manager will download and install the required package for us!

-We've made some change to our project directory, and it should now look like this:
+We've made some changes to our project directory, and it should now look like this:

 ```
 .